myk4040okothogodo/servingSockets/README.md

 Usage
 the project is a demonstatrion of webserver communication using sockets and the rendering of pages Dynamically and statically.
+With SSL and Jinja2 for rendering html content.
+You can change the values in the envars.py that holds the variable values to

 For more examples, please refer to the Documentation